21ideas-org/21ideas.org/content.en/docs/Theory/privacy/bip47-the-ugly-duckling.md

 For the user, the process of a BIP47 payment with the PayNym implementation is extremely simple.
 Let's say Alice wants to send payments to Bob:

 1. Bob broadcasts his QR code, or directly his reusable payment code.
 He can place it on his website, on his various public social networks or send it to Alice through another means of communication. :
-2. Alice opens her Samurai or Sparrow software, and scans, or pastes, Bob's payment code.
+2. Alice opens her Samourai or Sparrow software, and scans, or pastes, Bob's payment code.
 3. Alice connects her PayNym with Bob's ("Follow").
 This operation is done outside the blockchain and remains completely free.
 4. Alice connects her PayNym with Bob's ("Connect").
 This operation is done "on chain".
-Alice must pay the transaction mining fee as well as a fixed fee of 15,000 sats for the service on Samurai.
+Alice must pay the transaction mining fee as well as a fixed fee of 15,000 sats for the service on Samourai.
 Service fees are available on Sparrow.
 This step is called the notification transaction.
 5. Once the notification transaction is confirmed, Alice can create a BIP47 payment transaction to Bob.
 His wallet will automatically generate a new blank receiving address for which only Bob has the private key.

 Completing the notification transaction, i.e. connecting your PayNym, is a mandatory preliminary step to make BIP47 payments.
 On the other hand, once it is done, the sender will be able to make multiple payments to the recipient (2^32 exactly), without the need to carry out a notification transaction again.

 You could see that there are two different operations that allow PayNym to be linked together: link and connect.
 The connection operation ("connect") corresponds to the notification transaction of the BIP47 which is simply a Bitcoin transaction with certain information transmitted through a OP_RETURN output.
 Thus, it helps to establish encrypted communication between the two users in order to produce the shared secrets needed to generate new blank receiving addresses.

-On the other hand, the link operation ("follow" or "link") makes it possible to establish a link on Soroban, an encrypted communication protocol based on Tor, specially developed by the Samurai teams.
+On the other hand, the link operation ("follow" or "link") makes it possible to establish a link on Soroban, an encrypted communication protocol based on Tor, specially developed by the Samourai teams.

 To summarize: